robertwatts/blog/Pages/About.md

 Here's a page on my background if you want to know more about me.

 Some posts contain pearls of wisdom I learned from some great people I have been lucky enough to know and work with.
 I always cite the original author when I knowingly do this.
-But please [[Contact me]] if you see something that's yours!
+But please [[Contact]] me if you see something that's yours!

 I'm learning all the time.
 The contents in any post may well have changed in my mind since I wrote it.
 I might go back and update but I probably won't.
 Being wrong or misinformed at some point in time should be a given.
 The only person I aim to please on the internet is myself.

 I write using [Obsidian](https://obsidian.md) and appreciate the community who have inspired me enough to create my own detailed notes and every so often publish one of them here.

 ## Wonderbly
-For my day job I am CTO of [Wonderbly](https://www.wonderbly.com/).
+I am CTO at [Wonderbly](https://www.wonderbly.com/).

-I run the business with my co-execs under the CEO.
+I help run the business with the other execs and CEO.
 I manage the software development teams inside Wonderbly.
-I am forever improving the machine we have built to bring our amazingly personalised products to ever more people.
+We are forever improving the machine we have built to bring our amazingly personalised products to ever more people.

+I love working there.
+You probably would too.
+Naturally, [we're hiring](https://wonderbly.jobs.personio.com).

 ## Previous
 Previous tech jobs include: